Mon-pub/F1Whisper-desktop/docs/src/helper-binary.md

    blessed.
 4. Connects to the socket, and sends a message to the helper to perform the copy.
 5. Awaits the reply from the helper application via socket.
-6. Relaunches the application if the helper's response was positive.
+6. If the helper's response was positive, the launcher sends another request to the helper to perform a (full) relaunch.
+After the request has been sent, the launcher quits itself.

 ### 3. `ThreemaDesktopHelper`